 The questionnaire and the data request form were the main tools for collecting information from MoEs.
-Both tools aimed to collect information regarding: the countries' education systems and their inclusion and equality policies for vulnerable populations before COVID-19; the impact of COVID-19 on the education systems; the mitigation measures implemented; and their impact on the schools, the students and their families, especially for marginalized groups such as students with disabilities, students with migrant or refugee status, and students from indigenous populations.
+Both tools aimed to collect information regarding: the countries' education systems and their inclusion and equality policies for vulnerable populations before COVID-19; the impact of COVID-19 on the education systems; the mitigation measures implemented; and their impact on the schools, the students and their families, especially for marginalized groups such as students with disabilities, students with migrant or refugee status, and students from indigenous populations (see table 3).

-Table 3 Questionnaire and data request form contents
+Table 3

-Section Area of analysis Sub area Base line General information General characteristics of schools; special policies for marginalized populations COVID-19 School closure Duration of school closures impact on education Mitigation measures Distance education strategies; government support for distance education; adaptations for marginalized populations Increase of learning gaps Distance education coverage; access to distance learning Less access to education Dropout rates Impact on mental health of students Mental health policies; interventions targeted to vulnerable populations Potential child rights crisis Domestic and sexual violence prevention Institutional consequences Permanent closure of private schools School reopening Measures for reopening of schools; special considerations for marginalized populations
+Questionnaire and data request form contents

-In addition, interviews with representatives from the Bahamas and Suriname MoEs were carried out to deepen the research team's understanding of specific qualitative elements which were difficult to capture through the questionnaire and the data request form.
-These interviews addressed the special policies (pedagogical and curricular) that the MoEs have implemented for marginalized students, both before the pandemic, as well as in response to it.
+Section Area of analysis Sub area Base line General information General characteristics of schools; special policies for marginalized populations COVID-19 School closure Duration of school closures impact on education Mitigation measures Distance education strategies; government support for distance education; adaptations for marginalized populations Increase of learning gaps Distance education coverage; access to distance learning Less access to education Dropout rates Impact on mental health of students Mental health policies; interventions targeted to vulnerable populations Potential child rights crisis Domestic and sexual violence prevention Institutional consequences Permanent closure of private schools School reopening Measures for reopening of schools; special considerations for marginalized populations policies (pedagogical and curricular) that the MoEs have implemented for marginalized students, both before the pandemic, as well as in response to it.
 Furthermore, the interviews were also a good opportunity to learn additional details regarding the impact of COVID-19 on the education system and the main policies developed by the government to support schools, teachers and students.
 The Bahamas and Suriname were chosen due to the presence in these countries of large population groups of interest for this research, namely children with migrant or refugee status and indigenous populations.